-For the Poisson scenario, Figure 5 shows the marginal distributions for both the low and high strengths of belief.
+Fig. 6 shows the B-RUP marginal distributions for both the low and high strengths of belief.
 We observe that the marginal distribution for the first annuitants (males) is nicely recovered.
-However, the differences are clearly bigger12 for the marginal of Y-the second annuitant (females)-since censoring seems to affect more the right-tail.
+However, the differences are clearly bigger for the marginal of Y-the second annuitant (females)-since censoring seems to affect more the right-tail.

 The lack of information about the right-tail of the distribution of female lifetimes is so large that the KM cumulative probability at the age of 97 is around 0.8, while for the age of 98 the cumulative distribution function (cdf) reaches its maximum value of 1.
 Taken literally, this would mean that there is a 20% probability for females of dying between 97 and 98 years, something we know is not true.
-This unrealistic behaviour could be due to the fact that, as per Table 5, female annuitants have a slightly longer life expectancy than males, while, from the initial ages at which they enter the contract, we see that on average [Luciano et al., 2008] females are three years younger than males, when the observation period starts.
-This combination of younger entry age plus higher life expectancy could be the reason why censoring affects more the distribution of females than that of males for this particular dataset.
+This unrealistic behavior could be due to the fact that, as per Table 5, female annuitants have a slightly longer life expectancy than males, while, from the initial ages at which they enter the contract, we see that on average (Luciano et al., 2008) females are three years younger than males, when the observation period starts.
+This combination of younger entry age plus higher life expectancy could be the reason why censoring affects more the distribution of females than that of males for this particular data set.